graphql/graphql-wg/rfcs/SemanticNullability.md

-However, this would mean that clients such as Relay would want to add `?` in every position, causing an "explosion" of question marks, because really what Relay desired was to disable null propagation entirely.
+However, this would mean that clients such as Relay would want to add `?` in every position, causing an "explosion" of question marks, because really what Relay desired was to disable error propagation entirely.

+## Disabling error propagation

+It became clear that disabling error propagation was desired by advanced GraphQL clients and vital for ensuring that normalized caches were as useful as possible and that we could live up to the promise of GraphQL's partial success without compromise.
+But that was only part of the problem - the other part was that we want to see the "true" nullability of fields, the nullability if we were to exclude errors.

+Note: this RFC assumes that clients may opt out of error propagation via some mechanism that is outside the scope of this RFC and will be handled in a separate RFC (e.g. via a directive such as `@noErrorPropagation` or `@behavior(onError: null)`; or via a request-level flag) - in general the specific mechanism is unimportant and thus solutions are not expected to comment on it unless the choice is significant to the proposal.

-## Semantic nullability
+### Semantic nullability

+We realised that if we were to do this, we would need two schemas: one for when null bubbling is disabled, where the true nullability of fields could be represented; and one for the traditional error handling behavior, where nullability would need to factor in that errors can occur.

+However, maintaining two nearly-identical-except-for-nullability schemas is a chore... and it felt like it was solveable if we could teach GraphQL to understand this need...
 What we ultimately realised is that GraphQL is missing a type.

 Ignoring errors, if we look at our business logic we can determine if a field is either _semantically nullable_ (it's meaningful for this field to be null - for